 There was a time, a few years back, when drivers weren’t required to report speeding tickets received out of state.
 That is no longer the case.
 Now out of state driving infractions show up on your insurance.
 Ever since 2005 states have adopted uniform means of reporting traffic violations.
 So, if you get a ticket in another state, it will show up on your home-state driving record.

 How It Works

-Here's what happens when you get a ticket in another state:
+Here’s what happens when you get an out of state speeding ticket: